Control of field- and current-driven magnetic domain wall motion by exchange-bias in Cr2O3/Co/Pt trilayers: Sample fabrication and experimental setup

 \section{Sample fabrication and experimental setup}

-A trilayer of Cr$_2$O$_3$ (120 nm)/Co(0.85 nm)/Pt(2 nm) was grown by magnetron sputtering on a Al$_2$O$_3$(0001) substrate.
+A trilayer of Cr$_2$O$_3$(120~nm)/Co(0.85~nm)/Pt(2~nm) was grown by magnetron sputtering on a Al$_2$O$_3$(0001) substrate.
 The numbers between brackets indicate the thickness of each layer.
 The Ar pressure during the growth was 3 mTorr and the base pressure lower than $5\times 10^{-8}$ mTorr.
 The Cr$_2$O$_3$, Co and Pt layers were all sputtered from nominal composition targets.
 The Cr$_2$O$_3$ layer was grown at 800$^{\circ} \,\text{C}$ and annealed at the same temperature for one hour, then cooled to room temperature for the deposition of the Co and Pt layers.
-The epitaxy of the Cr$_2$O$_3$ was confirmed by X-Ray diffraction (XRD) and the thicknesses measured via X-Ray reflectivity.
-XRD results confirmed the epitaxial growth of Cr$_2$O$_3$ thin film with preferred orientation along the (0006) plane corresponding to the typical Cr$_2$O$_3$ rhombohedral structure on sapphire.
-No traces of secondary peaks could be measured.
-Additional XRD $\phi$-scan performed around the (0001) orientation confirmed the absence of crystal twinning.
-Atomic force microscopy analysis showed very smooth and homogenous thin film having a root-mean-square roughness better than 0.5~nm.
+The epitaxy of the Cr$_2$O$_3$ was investigated by X-Ray diffraction (XRD) and its thicknesses were measured via X-Ray reflectivity.
+XRD results confirmed the epitaxial growth of Cr$_2$O$_3$ thin film with the (0001) orientation on the Al$_2$O$_3$(0001) substrate.
+This corresponds to the typical growth on sapphire (0001) of rhombohedral Cr$_2$O$_3$ with the rhombohedron diagonal pointing out-of-plane (see Appendix~\ref{appendix:epitaxial}).
+No traces of secondary crystal orientations of Cr$_2$O$_3$ could be measured.
+In this text we use the conventional hexagonal cell with the 4-axis notation to denote the crystallographic planes.
+Additional XRD azimuthal scans performed around the Cr$_2$O$_3$ [0001] direction confirmed the absence of crystal twinning.
+Atomic force microscopy analysis showed a smooth and homogenous film surface with root-mean-square roughness smaller than 0.5~nm.
 Finally, UV-lithography and reactive ion milling were used to pattern a set of 5~$\mu$m-wide and 50~$\mu$m-long racetracks, as shown in Fig.~\ref{fig:hysteresis-loops}(a,b).